philc/vimium/README.md

       This allows global marks to be used as quick bookmarks on sites (like Facebook, Gmail, etc) where the URL changes as you navigate around.
 - Bug fixes:
+    - `/i` can no longer hang Vimium while the page is loading.
     - `<c-a-[>` is no longer handled (incorrectly) as `Escape`.
 This also affects `<Alt-Gr-[>`.
     - If `goX` is mapped, then `go` no longer launches the vomnibar.
 This only affects three-key (or longer) bindings.